Skip to content

 What buyers worry about

-The transition feels risky when the next offer sounds vague.
+Why does the transition feel risky when the next offer sounds vague?

 • Will this become an open-ended retainer with unclear value?